m-wiesner/m-wiesner.github.io/_posts/2025-04-29-Adjoint-Method-Part1.markdown

 ---

 I took a break from energy based models for a while, and in the meantime diffusion methods really took off.
-I want to learn about diffusion mehtods, and neural ODES more generally and these are just some basic results that I think are needed to understand neural ODES.
+I want to learn about diffusion mehtods, and neural ODEs more generally and these are just some basic results that I think are needed to understand neural ODEs.
 Since I am hoping this will be a mostly standalone reference, I am including some basic review.

 # Matrix/Vector Calculus